AdirAmitaf-RidaFatima/First-Html-website/README.md

 Welcome to My First Website! 🎉 This is a simple HTML & CSS project designed to help beginners understand the fundamentals of web development.

-Features
+#Features

-✅ Basic HTML structure
+✅ Basic HTML structure.
-✅ Headings, paragraphs, links, and images
+✅ Headings, paragraphs, links, and images.
-✅ A styled button
+✅ A styled button.
-✅ A simple form
+✅ A simple form.
-✅ External CSS for styling
+✅ External CSS for styling.
-✅ Centered content using CSS Flexbox
+✅ Centered content using CSS Flexbox.

-File Structure
+#File Structure

 / my-first-website
 ├── index.html  # Main webpage file
 ├── styles.css  # External stylesheet for styling
 └── images/     # Folder for storing images (if needed)

-How to Run the Website:
+#How to Run the Website:

-Download or Clone this project.
+- Download or Clone this project.
-Open index.html in a web browser (Chrome, Firefox, Edge, etc.).
+- Open index.html in a web browser (Chrome, Firefox, Edge, etc.).
-Edit the files using a text editor (VS Code, Notepad++, etc.).
+- Edit the files using a text editor (VS Code, Notepad++, etc.).
-Save your changes and refresh the browser to see updates.
+- Save your changes and refresh the browser to see updates.

-Technologies Used:
+#Technologies Used:

 HTML 🏗️ - To structure the content
 CSS 🎨 - To style and design the webpage